 Overall, this Italian tapas restaurant didn’t impress the Divas.
 We don’t recommend having an entire meal here.
 Perhaps it is best to simply drop in for a glass of wine and one or 2 tapas and be on your way.
 Just the next week, P’tit Soeur, Sweet Pea and their friends went to Dolectto & Co.’s for dinner, against Diva #1’s advice, and had the same things to say, some tapas were decent but in all it was just meh!

 Our Rating: Meh!

-Tagged: 151 St Paul, Affogato, Antipasto, Bar, Bianca, Burratta, Calzone, Caprese, Charcuterie, Cheese, Chef Marcelo, Cocktails, Dolcetto, Dolcetto & Co., Dolcetto Montreal, Dolcetto Old Montreal, Dolcetto St-Paul, Focaccia, foie gras, Fontina, Four Cheese, Gnocchi, H2Y 1Z6, Italian, Meh!, Montreal, Mozzarella di bufala, Nutella Pizza, Octopus, Old Montreal, Old Port, Pizza, Pizzette, Polenta, Porchetta, Reservations Needed, Salame, Speck, St-Paul, Taleggio, tapas, Tiramisu, Veal Cheek, wine, Wine Bar, ‘Nduja
+Tagged: 151 St Paul, Affogato, Antipasto, Bar, Bianca, Burratta, Calzone, Caprese, Charcuterie, Cheese, Chef Marcelo, Cocktails, Dolcetto, Dolcetto & Co., Dolcetto Montreal, Dolcetto Old Montreal, Dolcetto St-Paul, Focaccia, foie gras, Fontina, Four Cheese, Gnocchi, H2Y 1Z6, Italian, Meh!, Montreal, Montreal Restaurant, Mozzarella di bufala, Nutella Pizza, Octopus, Old Montreal, Old Port, Pizza, Pizzette, Polenta, Porchetta, Reservations Needed, Salame, Speck, St-Paul, Taleggio, tapas, Tiramisu, Veal Cheek, wine, Wine Bar, ‘Nduja